-Approximately 1.71 million 501(c)(3) organizations were registered with the IRS in 2008 (IRS 2009).
+Approximately 1.41 million 501(c)(3) organizations were registered with the IRS in 2015 (McKeever, 2015).
 This estimate includes private foundations as well as public charities that have more than \$5,000 in annual gross receipts.
-Organizations with more than \$25,000 in gross receipts must complete an annual report using IRS Tax Return Form 990 or Form 990EZ (for organizations with gross receipts of less than \$100,000 and total assets of less than \$250,000; another variant, Form 990-PF, is available for private foundation organizations).
-This form requires the organization to provide (among other things) a summary of the organization's finances, including their revenue, assets, income, and expenses for the relevant tax year.
-Any growth trends noted are based on this self-reported information.
+Organizations with more than \$50,000 in gross receipts must complete an annual report using the IRS Tax Return Form 990 or a Form 990-EZ (for use by organizations with gross receipts of less than \$100,000 and total assets of less than \$250,000).
+Organizations with less than \$50,000 in gross receipts are required to file an information return known as the Form 990-N (e-postcard).
+Another variant, Form 990-PF, is available for private foundation organizations.
+The form requires the organization to provide (among other things) a summary of the organization's finances.
+This includes their revenue, assets, income, and expenses for the relevant tax year.
+The growth trends explained following are based on this self-reported information.
+Filing requirements by year are available at "Which Forms Do Exempt Organizations File?"
+(IRS, 2015).